 For more information, contact C. Myra Gaytan-Morales, Assistant Dean for Academic Programs & Services, University Center of Lake County, at (847) 665-4108 or email@example.com.

-- Dominican’s Graduate School of Social Work offers three scholarship opportunities for Lake County students.
+- Dominican’s Graduate School of Social Work offers multiple scholarship opportunities accessible to Lake County students.
 More detailed descriptions and application forms can be accessed via http://socialwork.dom.edu/tuitionaid/scholarships

 - The HFNLC Scholars Program results from the generous support of the Healthcare Foundation of Northern Lake County.
 This program offers a limited number of scholarships for students completing the MSW at the University Center of Lake County who commit to serving high need and high demand populations in northeastern Lake County.
 See http://socialwork.dom.edu/tuitionaid/hfnlc-social-work-scholars-program for a full description of the eligibility requirements and the post-graduation employment requirements

 North Park SAL Scholarships